How to access the bank account of a deceased person

 Things can be simpler if you and the deceased person held a joint bank account together.
 This is because the account will continue to run as normal and the money will automatically belong to you.

 For most organisations, you will simply need to provide the death certificate to remove the deceased person from the account.
-This is the same if you held a joint thinkmoney Personal Account with the deceased.
+This is the same if you held a joint thinkmoney Current Account with the deceased.

 We'll need the next of kin or joint account holder to send this to us and will send confirmation once the account is in their name only.
 Until this process is complete, you might still receive correspondence such as letters with both account holders' names on it – so please be aware of this.